UMWRG/gitbook-documentation/ws_en/modeling-basics/what-is-pywr.md

----
-description: >-
-  To build a 'digital twin' (a computer simulator) of your water system, WaterStrategy uses Pywr (‘Python Water Resources’).
----

 # What is Pywr?

 Pywr is a free and open-source Python language software library that allows building high quality (detailed and accurate) simulation models of water resource systems.